theNEOkun/RustSnake/README.md

 # Snake

-This is a small project to create Snake in rust
+This is a small project to create Snake in rust.
+It is written using 100% rust, and should be cross-platform, to be used in the terminal on any OS.

 ## Movement